altera-fpga/hls-samples/Tutorials/Features/experimental/annotated_class_clean_coding/README.md

 > **Note**: Even though the Intel DPC++/C++ oneAPI compiler is enough to compile for emulation, generating reports and generating RTL, there are extra software requirements for the simulation flow and FPGA compiles.
 >
-> To use the simulator flow, Intel® Quartus® Prime Pro Edition (or Standard Edition when targeting Cyclone® V) and one of the following simulators must be installed and accessible through your PATH:
+> To use the simulator flow, Quartus® Prime Pro Edition (or Standard Edition when targeting Cyclone® V) and one of the following simulators must be installed and accessible through your PATH:
 > - Questa*-Intel® FPGA Edition
 > - Questa*-Intel® FPGA Starter Edition
 > - ModelSim® SE
 >
-> When using the hardware compile flow, Intel® Quartus® Prime Pro Edition (or Standard Edition when targeting Cyclone® V) must be installed and accessible through your PATH.
+> When using the hardware compile flow, Quartus® Prime Pro Edition (or Standard Edition when targeting Cyclone® V) must be installed and accessible through your PATH.
 >
-> :warning: Make sure you add the device files associated with the FPGA that you are targeting to your Intel® Quartus® Prime installation.
+> :warning: Make sure you add the device files associated with the FPGA that you are targeting to your Quartus® Prime installation.

 > :warning: Make sure the GCC (for Linux) or Visual Studio (for Windows) in your system supports C++20 features.
 This requires GCC 9 or later (for Linux) or Visual Studio 2019 version 16.11 or later (for Windows).